XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

   }
 }
 ```
-Remember how the Blazor app used the environment variables to get the connection information for the Storage Account Queue.
-Using Bicep, you can set these values as settings on your App Service while deploying that.
-To do that, add the appSettings property to the siteConfig section like so:
+Remember how the Blazor app used an environment variables to get the connection information for the Storage Account Queue?
+Using Bicep, you can set these values as settings on your App Service while deploying it.
+To do that, add the appSettings property to the `siteConfig` section like this:

 ```
 siteConfig: {